Twilight (1998 film): Reception

+Critical response

 The film holds a 61% "Fresh" rating on review aggregator Rotten Tomatoes, based on 62 reviews with an average rating of 6.1/10.
 The consensus states: "It suffers from a frustratingly deliberate pace, but with nuanced performances from Paul Newman, Gene Hackman, Susan Sarandon, and Reese Witherspoon to fall back on, Twilight can't help but be compelling."
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.